dan-the-dev/nestjs-todo-app/README.md

 - <https://anjith-p.medium.com/typeorm-database-migrations-in-nestjs-apps-ace923edf1bf>
 - Seeding: <https://dev.to/franciscomendes10866/how-to-seed-database-using-typeorm-seeding-4kd5>

-TODO:
+TODO: (day 2: Sun 12 March 2023)

-1. use seeder to fill the Movie table records with the same data from the current API stub
+1. use seeder to fill the Movie table records with the same data from the current API stub --> seeder and faker are incompatible with 0.3 version of typeorm, so faker was't working, trying to do it without fakers (it would have been temporary anyway) --> also seeding seems to be broken, the error seems to be related to this [issue](https://github.com/typeorm/typeorm/issues/4068) but if I change the export still doesn't work and also migrations broke up. will leave seeder by for now, but typeorm seems still a bit unmature
 2. add migrations and seeder to pipeline
 3. configure postgres env vars from supabase on github actions
 4. verify deployment with migrations and seeders